top of page

 SYLC's peer educators strive to drive down these numbers by spreading messages and providing education aimed at preventing unhealthy relationships.

-If you or someone you know is experiencing violence, you are not alone and there are support and resources available to help
+If you or someone you know is experiencing violence, you are not alone and there are support and resources available to help.

 It is never anyone's fault if they are being abused.
+Everyone deserves a safe and healthy relationship.

 These two are a good place to start